 In contrast, America’s most robust training programs are only for workers who are working overseas or have lost their job due to trade issues.

-Impact of AI – dark planet?
+Impact of AI on jobs – dark planet?

 If we turn to history books, we can start to understand some of the fears and concerns around AI.
 They are very much real and understandable, but are they really warranted?
 Technological change has historically eliminated more jobs than it has created, but it has always created “more” in general – more for the company and its consumers, that is.
 But is this true across all industries?